 Consult With a Doctor

-There are many more studies, however, double-blind controlled studies over long periods of time are necessary to change what is deemed medically acceptable.
-There are many factors that contribute to the development of cancer such as smoking, stress, a high-fat diet, toxic exposure, genetics, and lifestyle.
-While the answer to the question can testosterone cause cancer may not be a definitive no, the evidence points to the benefits and low risks in the face of outdated beliefs.
+There are many more studies.
+However, double-blind controlled studies over long periods of time are necessary to change what is deemed medically acceptable.
+There are many factors that contribute to the development of cancer.
+Such as smoking, stress, a high-fat diet, toxic exposure, genetics, and lifestyle.
+However, the evidence points to the benefits and low risks in the face of outdated beliefs.

 A healthy lifestyle is your best defense against any kind of cancer.
 Should you choose to have testosterone replacement therapy, careful monitoring by a functional medicine doctor who is well versed in monitoring hormones and their metabolites can reduce the risks and enhance the benefits.